openxc/openxc-message-format/README.md

 ## Binary (Protocol Buffers)

-The Protocol Buffer format is specified in the file `openxc.proto`.
+The binary format is encoded using [Google Protocol Buffers](https://code.google.com/p/protobuf/).
+The format is specified in the file `openxc.proto`.
 Those are published using the standard length-delimited method (any protobuf library should support this).

+The binary format is best if you need to maximize the amount of data that can be sent from the VI, trading off flexibility for efficiency.

 ## JSON

 This document describes the JSON format and includes a high level description of each type and field.
 Each JSON message published by a VI is delimited with a `\0 ` character.

+The JSON format is best for most developers, as it is fairly efficient and very flexible.

 ### Extra Values